alovajs/alovajs.github.io/v2/api/cache.md

 - **Parameters**

-1. `matcher`: The value is method instance, method name string, method name regular expression.
-It can also be set to [method instance matcher](/v2/tutorial/advanced/method-matcher), which will match all matching The method instance of the condition sets the cached data.
+1. `matcher`: The value can be a method instance, a method name string, or a method name regular expression.
+It can also be set to a [method instance matcher](/v2/tutorial/advanced/method-matcher), which sets the cached data for all matching method instances.
 2. `dataOrUpdater`: Cache data or update function.
 If it is a function, it needs to return new cached data.
 If it returns `undefined` or does not return, the update will be cancelled.

-- **return**
+- **Return**
 none

 - **Example**